-It is very likely that you or someone close to you will suffer from a stroke, injury, accident, Alzheimer’s or other debilitating illness that will cause long-term incapacitation.
-But It can and does happen, and unfortunately, not many of us plan adequately for a lifetime of disability.
+You cannot discount the possibility that you or someone close to you will suffer from a stroke, injury, accident, Alzheimer’s or other debilitating illness that will cause long-term incapacitation.
+Unfortunately, not many of us plan adequately for a lifetime of disability.
 So, it is always advisable to take end of life decisions with the help of patient advocates when people get old.

 Fortunately, guardianship/conservatorship can be avoided, as long as you take control before you need it.
 The best protection against Living Probate is to establish a Durable Power of Attorney.
 This legal document allows you to delegate financial and medical responsibilities to a trusted person, so if you become disabled the court won’t step in and appoint a guardian or conservator to run your estate.

 No one wants to talk about it, but most of us will confront difficult medical decisions at the end of our lives.
-We can’t stress strongly enough how important it is to have conversations about your end-of-life wishes LONG before they are needed.
 When the time comes to discuss do-not-resuscitate and Hospice care with your loved one’s doctors, there is an ease and comfort knowing you are fulfilling their wishes.
 Having end of life decisions discussed and decided well before you need them helps remove some anxiety from an emotional situation that is already stressful and sad.

 It is important for your Patient Advocate document to be drafted properly and we can help cover all aspects.